agusk/crud-mysql-c/README.md

 ## System Requirements

-Ubuntu or Debian platform.
-You also need MySQL for database testing
+Linux platform with installed gcc.
+You also need MySQL for database testing.
+For Debian/Ubuntu, you can install mysql-server and mysql-client.

 	$ sudo apt-get install mysql-server mysql-client

+You also need MySQL Development library, libmysqlclient-dev.

+	$ sudo apt-get install libmysqlclient-dev

+## Database

+For database testing, you can run database.sql script to execute database and table.

+## Compiling & Linking

+Before compiling, please change database configured based on your MySQL configuration.
+To build demo-create-data.c, you do the following command.

+	$ gcc -c -I/usr/include/mysql demo-create-data.c
+	$ gcc -o demo-create-data demo-create-data.o -L/usr/lib/mysql -lmysqlclient

 ## License